Elisha Hunt Rhodes: Death and burial

 Rhodes died in Providence on January 14, 1917.
 He and his wife are buried at the Rhodes family plot in Swan Point Cemetery in Providence.

 Legacy

 Elisha Hunt Rhodes is most remembered for his wartime journal and letters published as All For the Union by a great-grandson, Robert H. Rhodes.
 This diary reflects Rhodes' ideas about the Civil War, including his unwavering belief that the Union must be preserved, as well as his Christian faith and belief in God.
 At the end it shows a somewhat conflicted young man who wanted to be home with his family after trials of war but who also found life in the Army very agreeable to him.
-His writings were made famous by their incorporation into filmmaker Ken Burns' PBS-TV documentary series The Civil War.
+His writings were made famous by their incorporation into filmmaker Ken Burns' 1990 landmark PBS-TV documentary series The Civil War.

 His large collection of personal relics and mementos is now owned by the Rhode Island Historical Society in Providence.